saona-raimundo/preexplorer/README.md

 # To do

-- ndsequences
-- Time processes
-  - ndprocess
+- ndimensional variants
-- Distributions / Histograms
+- Generic data to save
 - Write proper presentation of the crate:
   - Purpose
   - Installation